masterjeef/easy-args/README.md

 ## Default Arguments

-By default EasyArgs will return null for missing argument, let's use this command again.
+By default EasyArgs will return null for a missing argument, let's use this command again.

     Application Hello=World

-The default value can also be set.
+The default value can also be set like the following.

     static void Main(string[] args)
     {